cloud-architecture/choosing-a-open-source-licence/README.md

 ### choosing the right licence for your open source project

 Let's face it, we love developing and open source but legal stuff is probably not one your happy tasks.
-Without providing any licence the code belongs to the person how wrote it without permissions of reuse.
+[Without providing any licence](http://choosealicense.com/no-license/) the code belongs to the person how wrote it without permissions of reuse.

 To make your code available to the open source community you should take 5 minutes to choose the right licence for your projects.
 For a quick and simple start i recommend you this site <http://choosealicense.com/>.

+For myself i choose the [MIT Licence](https://opensource.org/licenses/mit-license.php) for my software projects and the [Creative Commons BY 4.0 Licence](http://creativecommons.org/licenses/by/4.0/) for documentations.